culturesofknowledge/site-edit/readme.md

 Assuming you have already git cloned this repo (i.e. the one this readme is in):

- - mkdir -p volumes/csv volumes/ssh
+ - mkdir -p volumes/csv volumes/ssh volumes/uploader
+ - chmod a+w volumes/uploader

  - Create config files:
    - cp docker-compose.php.template.env to docker-compose.php.env and fill in the missing values (See below if you need new identity keys)